MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 -->

 > [!NOTE]
-> In [!INCLUDE [prodshort](../developer/includes/prodshort.md)] versions earlier than 16.4, the **Set up Azure Active Directory** wizard has an **Auto register** action.
+> In [!INCLUDE [prodshort](../developer/includes/prodshort.md)] version earlier than 16.4, the **Set up Azure Active Directory** wizard has an **Auto register** action.
 Previously, you could use this action to automatically register [!INCLUDE [prodshort](../developer/includes/prodshort.md)] in Azure AD.
 The auto-register functionality has since been removed.
 Now, you must register the application manually, regardless of your version.
 The wizard in earlier versions still includes the **Auto register** link.
-But the link now opens this article that guides you through the manual registration.
+But the link now opens this article, which guides you through the manual registration.

 ## Prerequisites